 In 1904, David Dobbins purchased approximately 170 acres of land from Boulder County with the intention of subdividing it.
-He platted a portion of this land in early 1906, calling it Floral Park - in honor of his wife, Flora.
+In 1906 he platted and renamed a portion of this land "Floral Park" in honor of his wife, Flora.
+The area had previously been referred to as "Jackass Gulch" and "Skunk Hollow."
 The platted land, now often referred to as Lower Chautauqua, included an area extending from 15th Street to 20th Street between Baseline Road and Bluebell Avenue.

-In 1939, the area bounded by 15th and 16th and between Mariposa and Bluebell, was acquired by a group of eight, young University of Colorado faculty members.
-The block was purchased inexpensively through back taxes, and the area which was originally platted for ten houses was reorganized to accommodate eight lots.
-The City of Boulder agreed to vacate the alleyway.
-The intention was to create a privately owned "housing project" for the enjoyment of the eight growing families.
-At the philosophical core of the plan was the concept of a shared open space.
-A drawing was held to decide who would own which lot and an easement was obtained from each family for the creation of the central commons area - which is 90 feet wide and runs the entire length of the block between 15th and 16th Streets.
+Over a four-month period In 1938, a group of eight young faculty members at the University of Colorado held a series of evening meetings to find solutions to the high cost of housing in Boulder.
+Ultimately, the group landed on the idea of pooling their resources and purchasing land for the construction of eight residences for their growing families.
+Professors Weihofen, Garnsey and Geck inspected a site near University Avenue and 24th Street, but ultimately decided on Floral Park, which was within easy walking distance to the campus and available for purchase through back taxes.
+In 1939, the block bounded by 15th Street, 16th Street, Mariposa Ave. and Bluebell Ave. was purchased and the area which was originally platted for ten houses was reorganized to accommodate eight.
+The City of Boulder agreed to vacate the alleyway and provide water and sewer service.
+The faculty owners intended to create a privately owned "housing project" for the enjoyment of their families.
+At the philosophical core of the plan was the concept of a shared communal open space - "The Commons."
+A drawing was held to decide who would own which lot and an easement was obtained from each family for the creation of the central commons area, 90 feet wide and running the length of the block.

-The first house was occupied on January 1, 1940, while the last one to be completed was available on April 1, 1940.
-The new residents soon began landscaping the common space and constructing a community shelter house and outdoor fireplace.
-Handball courts, which were originally included in Hunter's landscape design, were never built; an organic community garden now graces that area.
-The gently-sloping site was originally dry, rocky, and treeless (despite its 'Floral Park' name) but today, many varieties of mature trees and foliage can be found - in large part due to the foresight and hard work of the original residents.
-Over the years, picturesque rock walls and pathways have been created that link residences and subtly define the perimeter of the Commons.
+The site was barren, rocky, and strewn with large boulders, but the new residents soon began landscaping the common space and constructing a small community shelter house complete with outdoor fireplace.
+Handball, tennis, and badminton courts, which were originally included in the Hunter/Huntington design, were never built; an organic community garden now graces the area envisioned for the handball courts.
+Today, many varieties of mature trees and foliage can be found, in large part due to the foresight and hard work of the original owners.
+Over the years, rock walls and pathways have been created that link residences and subtly define the perimeter of the Commons and individual properties lines.

 Site Created by Nicholas John Wharton © 2013